Kenshirosan/laravel-shopping-cart-example/README.md

 * a form to add product(employees and admin)
 * a delete product button on the shop view when logged in as an admin(boss)
 * dropzone.js on product page(must be admin)
+* stripe payment functionnal, just add your key in .env